rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 * a hierarchy => a forest of hierarchies

 Note that, in contrary to a hierarchy, a forest may be empty.
-That is, a forest is not required to have a root.
+That is, a forest is not required to even have a root.

 Note that a forest is not strictly "a set of sets of sets" (i.e. "a set of hierarchies").
-A forest is like a hierarchy, one set of "flat" sets.
+A forest is like a hierarchy, one "flat" set of sets.
 Because of that, any operation defined on a set of sets (e.g. union, subset, etc.) can be used in the context of forests.

 Note that any two hierarchies in a forest of N hierarchies are disjoint.
 That is because the forest would otherwise either have less than N hierarchies, or it would not even be a strict setup.
-A forest is therefore a set of disjoint hierarchies.
+A forest therefore corresponds with a set of disjoint hierarchies.

 **CLARIFICATION**
 The theoretical **set of all possible hierarchies (H)** and the theoretical